dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/helm/_index.md

 *Notes:*

-- "powerstore" is the namespace for Helm-based installation but namespace can be user-defined in operator-based installation.
+- "csi-powerstore" is the namespace for Helm-based installation but namespace can be user-defined in operator-based installation.
 - User can add multiple certificates in the same secret.
 The certificate file should not exceed more than 1Mb due to Kubernetes secret size limitation.
-- Whenever certSecretCount parameter changes in `myvalues.yaml` user needs to uninstall and install the driver.
+- Whenever certSecretCount parameter changes in `./my-powerstore-settings.yaml` user needs to uninstall and install the driver.
 - Updating powerstore-certs-n secrets is a manual process, unlike powerstore-config.
 Users have to re-install the driver in case of updating/adding the SSL certificates or changing the certSecretCount parameter.

 ## Storage Classes